 At our school, we provide access to our curriculum regardless of ability.
 We provide learning opportunities that are matches to the needs of the children whatever their learning needs.
-In some instances this may mean altering provision - ICT can have a considerable impact on the quality of work that children produce; it can increase confidence and motivation.
-When planning work across the curriculum we take into account children's individual targets, as well as targets in the children's Individual Education Plans (IEPs).
-Furthermore, we recognise the need for all of our children to succeed and that gifted and talented children need to be provided with a curriculum which is challenging and appropriately matched to their abilities.
 RE will be taught in accordance with the school's ethos of equal entitlement of all children to a broad, balanced and exciting curriculum regardless of physical ability, race, cultural or religious background.